 How to Draw Difficult Head Angles: Explained

 Next to human proportions being something all artists struggle with, head angles are usually considered a far greater obstacle.
-Something about them just makes them so difficult to get the hang of -- how exactly do you draw a head to look like it’s looking up or down?
+Something about them just makes them so difficult to get the hang of -- how exactly do you draw a head to look like it’s facing up or down?
 Today, let’s learn all of the tips and tricks to getting those difficult head angles looking accurate and proportional.

 These tips for perspective are somewhat advanced and will tell you what to keep in mind when drawing heads from different angles.

 Not too into reading?
 Don’t worry; check out instructor Fei Lu’s video on drawing heads at difficult angles.

 Tip 1: Draw the “triangle” for the bottom of the chin